Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Constructing models for C n C

-Bounds on this model are depicted in Fig.~\ref{fig:bounds}.
-We show constraints from the decay $\pi^0 \to \gamma \, + $ invisible (teal; 90\% CL) \cite{Atiya:1992sm,Batell:2014yra,deNiverville:2015mwa} and from searches for a fifth, long-range force (maroon; 95\% CL) \cite{Harnik:2012ni,Cerdeno:2016sfi}.
-These constraints do not depend on the neutrino and neutron charges.
-Also shown is the line along which the Fermi-like coupling constant $G_X \equiv g_X^2/M_X^2$ is equal to $G_F$; points above this line indicate stronger-than-weak interactions.
-The rest of the limits depend on the neutrino and neutron charges, as well as on the properties of the sterile neutrinos.

-The red and blue bands in Fig.~\ref{fig:bounds} represent the 68\% and 99\% confidence levels (CL) from Daya Bay data, respectively, derived by the analysis described in the previous section, after marginalizing over the power-law index $I$.
-The preferred parameter space where all the present bounds are avoided is at $M_X\sim 1$ MeV and $g_X\sim 10^{-3}$; this region is shown in shaded dark blue.
-We are showing contours for $Y_\nu = +10$.
-We have $Y_\nu > 1$ in order to mitigate the $\pi^0$ decay bound; as long as the perturbativity condition $Y_\nu \, g_X < 4\pi$ is maintained, the sterile neutrino charge can be arbitrarily large.
+The red (blue) band in \cref{fig:bounds} represents the 68\% (99\%) confidence level (CL) from Daya Bay data derived by the analysis described in the previous section, after marginalizing over the power-law index $I$.
+In our analysis, we have chosen $Y_n=-0.65$ and $Y_\nu=10$.
+Constraints from pion decay ($\pi^0 \to \gamma \, + $ invisible) \cite{Atiya:1992sm,Batell:2014yra,deNiverville:2015mwa} imply $g_X \gtrsim 10^{-2}$ for $M_X < m_\pi$ and depend on neither $Y_n$ nor $Y_\nu$; as long as the perturbativity condition $Y_\nu \, g_X < 4\pi$ is maintained, the new neutrino charge can be arbitrarily large.
+Choosing $Y_\nu=10$ allows us to circumvent these constraints.
+Moreover, there exist strong bounds on this scenario from $^{208}$Pb-n scattering \cite{Barbieri:1975xy,Leeb:1992qf}.
+These bounds, however, can be evaded by judiciously choosing the neutron charge to minimize the charge of $^{208}$Pb under this interaction; the choice $Y_n=-0.65$ allows us to do precisely this.
+We have also considered bounds from kaon decay \cite{Ecker:1987qi,Ecker:1987hd,DAmbrosio:1998gur,Pospelov:2008zw} and from fifth-force searches \cite{Harnik:2012ni,Cerdeno:2016sfi}; these do not provide particularly stringent additional constraints.

-The gold line in Fig.~\ref{fig:bounds} comes from the lead-neutron scattering bounds analyzed in the context of gauged baryon number in Refs.~\cite{Barbieri:1975xy,Leeb:1992qf}.
-This bound must be reweighted by a factor of $\sqrt{|Y_n (Z+N Y_n)|/(Z+N)}$; for scattering with $^{208}$Pb, this otherwise stifling bound is substantially loosened for $Y_n=-0.65$, where this factor becomes $1.8\times 10^{-2}$.
-The green line represents the constraint from the decay $K^+ \to \pi^+ +$ invisible at 68\% CL.
-The decay rate for $K^+ \to \pi^+ + \gamma$ has been discussed in Refs.~\cite{Ecker:1987qi,Ecker:1987hd,DAmbrosio:1998gur,Pospelov:2008zw}; we perform an analogous calculation of the semi-invisible width and compare with the current measurement of the branching ratio of $K^+ \to \pi^+ \nu \overline{\nu}$ \cite{Artamonov:2008qb,Patrignani:2016xqp}, accounting for the choice $Y_n = -0.65$.
-(We note that this decay width requires more care for the case of gauged baryon number; see Ref.~\cite{Batell:2014yra} for details.)
+The most relevant bounds on this model derive from neutrino scattering experiments.
+We show three such constraints in \cref{fig:bounds}: bounds from COHERENT \cite{Akimov:2017ade} (purple), CONUS \cite{CONUStalk} (dashed violet) and deuterium scattering \cite{Reines:1980pc} (dot-dashed green).
+While COHERENT leaves a portion of the preferred Daya Bay region unconstrained, the measurement of the deuterium disintegration fully excludes this model.
+In the near future, this exclusion is expected to be even stronger, once the results of the CONUS experiment, which is probing coherent neutrino-nucleus scattering at a reactor source, are released.